 The Paradise Garage…

 “As much as it may surprise you, I only visited the Paradise Garage once.
-I didn’t need to hang out.
+I didn’t feel the need to hang out.
 Music was the food that sustained my life.
 During the height of it all, I was too busy creating to enjoy participating in the madness.
-I will add that I am forever endebted to Larry Levan and the other DJ’s who raised my music to the level of ‘National Anthems’, by the way they worked their magic night after night.”
+With this in mind, I will add that I am forever endebted to Larry Levan and the other DJ’s who raised my music to the level of ‘National Anthems’ by the way they worked their magic night after night.”